-Senator Donna Frett Grogory Senator in the 35th Logislature of Senator Frett-Gregory is the Senator Donna Frett-Gregory Senator in the 35 th Legislature of the Virgin Islands Senator Frett-Gregory is the current chairperson of the Legislature's Committee on Finance, President of the Last Legislature, and the sponsor of the Legislation that provided \$2M for the VIOC for the purpose of this project.
+Senator Donna Frett-Gregory Senator in the 35 th Legislature of Senator Frett-Gregory is the Genator Bonna Frett-Gregory the Virgin Islands current chairperson of the Legislature's Committee on Finance, President of the Last Legislature, and the sponsor of the Legislation that provided \$2M for the VIOC for the purpose of this project.
 Mr. Zachary Filmore President and Partner World Domes Mr. Filmore and his firm operate on the architectural and design side of the resilient structure business as well as on the construction side.
 They are the builder of dome buildings, and he has extensive experience in the building of these types of facilities.
 Mr. Peter Fedele CEO of American Business Continuity Domes Mr. Fedele is the vision and driving force behind ABC Domes.
 He is not only a dome developer, he is also an owner and operator.
 A general contractor by trade, he has built over a dozen safe and multipurpose facilities.
 Several of which have been funded by FEMA.
 He has specialized in disaster resistant commercial facilities and operates his business from one that he built over 10 years ago Ms. Lucille Hobson President of the Virgin Islands Volleyball Federation Volleyball is one of the two major indoor sports in the Virgin Islands and will be utilizing this facility.
 Ms. Hobson is not only President of the local federation but is the General Secretary of the Virgin Islands Sports Commission.
 Mr. Dean Adams Vice-President St. Thomas Virgin Islands Basketball Federation Basketball is also a major indoor sport that will call this facility home.
 The VI has produced elite basketball talent and competes with Team USA for retention of some of the talent.
 Mr. Clinton Hedrington, P.E.
 President and CEO SIMS Energy Consulting Group Mr. Hedrington is a career energy professional and is highly regarded as one of the best in the territory.
 It is critical that the energy cost of this facility is managed as electricity remains one of the highest of overhead costs that exist.
 Mr. Julio King President of J.U.B.
 King & Associates J.U.B.
 King is one of the more reputable architectural firms on St. Thomas.
 They are architects, contractors, developers, and consultants.
-They are very familiar with the FEMA requirements for shelters and with designing facilities in the Virgin Islands.
-Mr. Denswell Hodge Vice-President Apex Construction Company, Inc. Apex Construction is one of the more reputable construction firms in the territory.
-They are one of about 3 firms that can meet the FEMA bonding requirements and have constructed just about every type of facility that exists in the territory.
+They are very familiar with the FEMA requirements for

+shelters and with designing

+facilities in the Virgin Islands.

+Mr. Denswell Hodge Vice-President Apex Construction Apex Construction is one of the

+Company, Inc. more reputable construction firms

+in the territory.
+They are one of

+about 3 firms that can meet the

+FEMA bonding requirements and

+have constructed just about every

+type of facility that exists in the

+territory.